WeblateOrg/weblate/docs/user/search.rst

 Advanced queries using boolean operations, parentheses, or field specific lookup can be used to find the strings you want.

-When not defining any field, the lookup happens on :guilabel:`Source`, :guilabel:`Target` and :guilabel:`Context` fields.
+When no field is defined, the lookup happens on :guilabel:`Source`, :guilabel:`Target` and :guilabel:`Context` fields.

 .. image:: /images/search.png